Nap095/ComfyUI-API-BatchProcessing/README.md

 2. **Execution:**
     ```batch
-    python [ComfyUI-API-BatchProcessing.py] [prompt_file.json]
+    python ComfyUI-API-BatchProcessing.py ./path/prompt_file.json

-If no argument is provided, the script looks for ./batchs/prompt-1.json:
+If no argument is provided, the script looks for ./batchs-files/prt-v15-pruned.json:

+By convention, workflow files are stored in the "workflows" directory and batch prompts are stored in the "batches" directory.

 Configuration File Format
 JSON configuration files must follow this structure: